 - NOTE: For information about cabling SATA and NVMe PCle SSDs for S150, see your system owner's manual at www.dell.com/poweredgemanuals. - 1.
 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - NOTE: It is recommended that you always use a static mat and static strap while working on components in the interior of the system. - 2.
 Remove the system cover. - 3.
-Locate the connectors SATA\A and SATA\B on the system board. - 4.
-Connect the SATA\A and SATA\B connectors on the AHCI devices to the corresponding cable connectors on the backplane using the SATA cables. - NOTE: The first AHCI device provides connectivity to the drives available on port 0-7 and the second AHCI device provides connectivity to the drives available on port 8.
-For information about disk connectivity for AHCI devices, see Disk connectivity for AHCI devices on page 20. - 5.
+Locate the connectors SATA_A and SATA_B on the system board. - 4.
+Connect the SATA_A and SATA_B connectors on the AHCI devices to the corresponding cable connectors on the backplane using the SATA cables. - NOTE: The first AHCI device provides connectivity to the drives available on port 0-7 and the second AHCI device provides connectivity to the drives available on port 8.
+For information about disk connectivity for AHCI devices, see Disk connectivity for AHCI devices. - 5.
 Install the system cover. - 6.
 Turn on the system.

 Figure 1.
-Cable routing - $4 \times 3.5$ inch SATA drive backplane
+Cable routing - 4×3.5 inch SATA drive backplane